Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Hybrid Representation construction

 \section{Hybrid Representation construction}

 The construction of a hybrid representation in the training phase commences with the initialization of a volume comprising solely of voxels.
-This volume is then subject to a conversion process wherein a portion of the voxels is replaced with an explicit mesh according to rendering quality on par with the original voxel representation.
+Then, by calculating the difference in rendering quality between the volume and its underlying surface, the density field corresponding to regions with similar rendering quality are meshed to replace the volumetric density values corresponding to the same positions.